ptkdev/all-shields-cli/README.md

 5. Run `npm run all-shields-cli`

 See folder `examples`, run with `node example.js`.
-Below is available a description of `options` values and all logger methods.
+Below is available a description of `options` values.

 ## 🐶 Work with Husky
 1. In your node project run: `npm install husky --save-dev` ([docs](https://www.npmjs.com/package/husky))